-Doctor of Philosophy Course Requirements: HIST 5101, 5102, 5103 (usually taken in the last semester of coursework); 15 credits of additional coursework.
+Doctor of Philosophy Course Requirements: HIST 5101, 5102; 30 credits of additional coursework or 18 credits of additional coursework if the student enters the doctoral program holding a M.A. from another university.
+Doctoral students who have received a M.A. from the History Department at the University of Connecticut must complete a minimum of 15 credits of coursework.
 Students may take up to six credits of graduate courses offered by other departments.
-In exceptional circumstances, students may petition the Graduate Advisory Committee for permission for additional studies outside the department.
+In exceptional circumstances, students may petition the Graduate Affairs Committee for permission for additional studies outside the department.
 Up to six credits of independent studies HIST 5199 may be taken.
-In exceptional circumstances, students may petition the Graduate Advisory Committee for permission for additional independent studies.
-Up to six credits of 3000 level coursework, may also be taken with special permission.
-Doctoral students who have received a M.A. from the History Department at the University of Connecticut must complete a minimum of 12 credits of coursework.
+In exceptional circumstances, students may petition the Graduate Affairs Committee for permission for additional independent studies.
+Up to six credits of 3000-4000 level coursework may also be taken with special permission.

 Foreign Language Requirement.
 All students must satisfy the foreign language requirement prior to passing the general examination.
-The specific language(s) in which each student is to establish competency are to be determined in consultation with the student’s advisor.
-Two languages are required for students working in the areas of Medieval, Early Modern, and Modern European history.
-For all other fields, one language is required, with additional competency if required by the student’s research area and faculty advisor.
+The specific language(s) in which each student is to establish reading competency are to be determined in consultation with the student’s advisor.

 General Examinations.
 The Ph.D. general examinations are intended to assess the development of doctoral students into professional historians who are familiar with the knowledge, literature, interpretations, and theories of their fields, and who demonstrate the substantive knowledge and analytic skills necessary for teaching at the college level and for conducting original research and scholarly analysis.